Monday, 24 March 2025

 Monday, 10 February 2025

-Spurs - still looking at you in the rear view mirror
+Spurs - still there in the rear view mirror

 They won’t be happy down the Lane.
 It's a bleedin' disgrace I tell ya!
-And to add to their woes, plans to install a manual FA Cup goals scoreboard at the Tottenham Hotspur Stadium have reportedly been postponed.
+And to add to their woes, plans to install a manual FA Cup goals scoreboard at the Tottenham Hotspur Stadium have been postponed they say.
 Another nail in Ange’s coffin?
 Probably.
 A cause for celebration in NN15?
 Definitely!

 Unlike some we don’t get to draw teams from 4 divisions lower.
 We have to earn our goals the hard way, sometimes against opponents from a much higher level.
 Would love to see how that would translate to Spurs in terms of difficulty.
 On present form, probably Villa away!